 People of any age who are diagnosed with cancer can improve strength, function, and independence during and after cancer treatment with the help of physical therapy.
 Physical therapists help with concerns related to weakness, balance, scar tissue, lymphedema, range of motion, and rehabilitation equipment.

-To schedule a physical therapy appointment, Seattle Cancer Care Alliance (SCCA) patients need to be referred by an SCCA physician, physician assistant, or nurse practitioner.
-Located on the fourth floor of the SCCA outpatient clinic on Lake Union, Physical Therapy is open Monday through Friday, 8 a.m. to 5 p.m.
-Phone: (206) 606-6373, Fax: (206) 606-2224.
+To schedule a physical therapy appointment, Seattle Cancer Care Alliance (SCCA) patients need to be referred by an SCCA physician, physician assistant or nurse practitioner.
+Located on the fourth floor of the SCCA outpatient clinic on Lake Union, Physical Therapy is open Monday through Friday, 8 am to 5 pm and can be reached by phone at (206) 606-6373.

 Cancer may be treated by surgery, chemotherapy, radiation therapy, and other treatments.
 Each of these treatments has unique side effects, some of which may lead to physical impairments that make normal daily activities difficult.
 We have advanced training in oncology care and will skillfully evaluate and treat your condition and provide you with tools to continue managing symptoms on your own.